 Your specific disability may also have an associated non-profit that offers assistance.
 For example, if you experienced a sudden spinal cord injury, the Travis Roy Foundation offers Quality of Life grants that can be used to adapt your home.

 Military veterans who suffered severe injuries during post-9/11 duty may be eligible for specially adapted, accessible homes through the Homes for Our Troops program.

 How to buy a house as a person with a disability: FAQs

 Yes, you can buy a house if you receive disability benefits.
 In fact, you can use your Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) to qualify for a mortgage.

 Getting approved for a mortgage comes down to proving you have enough monthly income to make your mortgage payments, as well as meeting your lender’s and specific loan program’s borrower criteria.
 You can use your disability benefits as proof of income, which can help you get approved for a mortgage loan, as long as it will continue for 3 years.
 If you’re on short-term disability from work, you may have to return to work full-time before you can qualify.
 Contact a reputable lender to know for sure.

-While there aren’t widespread programs specifically created for disabled homebuyers, there are a number of loan options for borrowers who have low income and/or imperfect credit.
+While there aren’t widespread programs specifically created for homebuyers with disabilities, there are a number of loan options for borrowers who have low income and/or imperfect credit.
 These include Freddie Mac Home Possible, Fannie Mae HomeReady, and FHA, USDA, and VA loans.

 The right loan program can make borrowing possible

-If you’ve been unsure whether you can buy a home as a disabled person, know that you have many options for becoming a homeowner.
+If you’ve been unsure whether you can buy a home as a person with a disability, know that you have many options for becoming a homeowner.